danadalis/LEMH-Server/README.md

 sudo apt-get update -y && sudo apt-get upgrade -y && sudo apt-get dist-upgrade -y
 ```
 ##### **Securing MariaDB**
 MariaDB includes some test users and databases that we don't want to be using in a live production environment.
 Now that MariaDB is installed, run this command.
-Since we've already set the admin password, we can say No to the first option.
-You'll want to say Yes to the rest of the questions.
+Since we've already set the admin password, we can hit `N` to the first option.
+You'll want to hit `Y` to the rest of the questions.
 ```
 mysql_secure_installation
 ```